 Planning to play sports?
 WashU has many options for athletes.
 See them all and learn more about life at WashU on the Student Life page.

-Let's take a look at all of these areas to get a better idea of what WashU offers and if it might be a good choice for you.
+Let's take a closer look at these areas to get a clearer view of what WashU offers and if the school could be the right college for you.

-About 94% of students who start at WashU return for their second year of college.
-Around 94% of students who started at WashU earn their Bachelor's degrees within six years.
+Approximately 96% of students who start at WashU come back for their second year of college.
+93% of WashU undergrads graduate within six years.
 Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

 Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.

-In 2020, students graduated with an average of $19,649 in student loans for each student with debt.
+Graduates in the class of 2022 had an average of $22,740 in student loans per borrower.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Washington University in St. Louis seems like a school you want to apply to, click the heart button to save it to your college list.

-WashU is located in the urban setting of St. Louis, Missouri.
+WashU is located in the city of St. Louis, Missouri, in the suburbs of St. Louis.

 If you want to see WashU for yourself, plan a visit.
 The best way to reach campus is to take U.S. Highway 64 to St. Louis, or book a flight to the nearest airport, Lambert-St. Louis International.